hustf/BitmapMaps.jl/README.md

 ## Re-form what we have to a local elevation graph

 - Form a directed metagraph.
 That is, a graph where each vertex has a label and a property.
-- From our still very long list of summit candidates, take all indexes into the matrix z.
+- From our still very long list of summit candidates, take all indices into the matrix z.
 - Each index in the matrices map to an utm coordinate.
 Use the utm coordinate as a label.
 This is necessary for combining multiple sheets later.
 - Each index in the matrixes point to an exact elevation.
 This will be our vertex property.
 - Follow all ascendants of our candidates in the maxtree.
 Add those, along with edges between.